cssnr/noaa-weather-android/README.md

 ### What Gets Collected

 ACRA only runs when the app hits an unhandled crash.
-By default, it bundles just the technical context needed to diagnose it:
+By default, it only sends the technical context needed to diagnose the crash:

 - The **stack trace** of the crash, plus the app and Android versions
 - Basic **device context** — e.g. the device model and OS version
 - A short extract of the app's **own logcat** (the last ~200 lines)

 It does **not** track usage or activities.
-It also does not collect a **device identifier**, and does not grab system-wide or other-app logs.
+Furthermore, it also does not collect a **device identifier** or send system/other apps logs.

 Each report is **anonymized** and sent **directly** to my server, so only I receive the data.